 OSHA Upholds Safety for Men and Women Across the U.S.

 Today’s working conditions continue to become safer across many industries, and OSHA ensures workers’ safety and health are upheld.
 Occupational injuries and illnesses cost employers more than $53 billion each year in workers' compensation costs alone.
 Exposing workers to danger is an expensive choice.
-If you want to see where last year’s violations occurred, and to avoid your own violations, download Graphic Products' free Top 10 OSHA Violations of 2016 guide.
+If you want to see where last year’s violations occurred, and to avoid your own violations, download Graphic Products' free Guide to the Top 10 OSHA Violations.

 More about Graphic Products